Developer(s) – Haywire Studios

 Graphics – 8/10

 The game makes use of traditional 8-BIT graphics to present a diversely designed world with each location being more wonderfully outlandish than the last.
-Taking place in lush forests, dark caves, otherworldly dimensions and even a post-apocalyptic city, the game’s visuals are the best aspect of the title; there is also a wide range of different enemies the player must contend with with the introduction of each new area; some reminiscent of classic video games enemies such as the slimes from Dragon Quest.
+Taking place in lush forests, dark caves, otherworldly dimensions, and even a post-apocalyptic city, the game’s visuals are the best aspect of the title; there is also a wide range of different enemies the player must contend with the introduction of each new area; some reminiscent of classic video games enemies such as the slimes from Dragon Quest.

 Gameplay – 7/10

-A top-down RPG with a linear progression, the game is very heavily combat-orientated with light RPG elements such as leveling up to increase health and enhance the magical abilities the player can take advantage to maintain an edge in combat, such as a dash ability and the ability to stop time temporarily to defeat multiple enemies simultaneously.
+A top-down RPG with a linear progression, the game is very heavily combat-orientated with light RPG elements such as leveling up to increase health and enhance the magical abilities the player can take advantage of to maintain an edge in combat, such as a dash ability and the ability to stop time temporarily to defeat multiple enemies simultaneously.
 The combat aspect is quite well put together and quite satisfying to undertake; though a lot of enemies use similar attack patterns, the difficulty is racked up considerably towards the end, requiring the player to strategize accordingly.

 Controls – 10/10

 The game’s control scheme is not only easy to get to grips with, but it also does something rather unique; when the player uses the dash attack to take out multiple enemies, the player must use the mouse to indicate which enemies they need to attack.
 At first glance, this seemed to become more of a hindrance than a help, but ample time is given to players to make that decision; even when the ability hasn’t yet been upgraded.
 It reminded me somewhat of the original Metroid Prime; unique controls, it takes a little time to adjust, but once adjusted to, it’s no problem.